 A diverse company is a more valuable company.
 When there’s a mix of different perspectives, better decision-making and new insights arise.
 In fact, studies show that diversity at any organizational level boosts revenue, increases productivity, and improves innovation.
 Diverse companies are also more attractive to job seekers.

 However, diversity by itself is not enough.
 Do all of your employees feel comfortable at work?
-Do they feel like they belong?
-Do they feel seen, heard, and valued beyond their status as a minority?
+Do they feel like they belong or feel seen, heard, and valued beyond their status as a minority?

 Despite your best efforts, countless barriers can prevent you from being fully inclusive.
 Hidden biases, outdated technology, and assumptions can drive your actions without your knowledge.
 These actions can have very real impacts on your underrepresented employees.
 This includes where they work, how comfortable they feel there, what they do, and how much money they make.